On definite lattices bounded by integer surgeries along knots with slice genus at most 2: Obstructions

 \subsection{Heegaard Floer correction terms}

 We now recall the relevant background for Heegaard Floer $d$-invariants defined by Ozsv\'{a}th and Szab\'{o}~\cite{os}, building on analogous work of Fr{\o}yshov in the monopole setting~\cite{Froyshov-correction}.
-Each such {\emph{correction term}} $d(Y,\mathfrak{t})\in\Q$ is an invariant of $(Y,\mathfrak{t})$ where $Y$ is an oriented 3-manifold $Y$ and $\mathfrak{t}$ is a spin$^\text{c}$ structure for $Y$.
+Each such {\emph{correction term}} $d(Y,\mathfrak{t})\in\Q$ is an invariant of $(Y,\mathfrak{t})$ where $Y$ is a rational homology 3-sphere and $\mathfrak{t}$ is a spin$^\text{c}$ structure for $Y$.
 Oszv\'{a}th and Sz\'{a}bo prove the following inequality \cite[Theorem~9.6]{os}: if $X$ is a smooth, compact, oriented, positive definite 4-manifold bounded by a rational homology 3-sphere $Y$, and $\mathfrak{s}$ is a spin$^\text{c}$ structure on $X$, then